 NOOR solar power plants introduce an element of industrial integration, allowing the involvement of Moroccan private companies and even local government in their success and the development of their infrastructures.
 MASEN encouraged the Moroccan manufacturers to participate and become more and more interested in the future of the solar sector.
 Their contribution and dedication to the developers have shaped a local integration rate of around 30% for NOOR I in Ouarzazate and is expected to reach 35% for NOOR II and NOOR III.

-MASEN has also endorse the assembly of the Solar Cluster which is basically an association whose mission is to contribute to the development of own socio-economic sector.
+MASEN has also endorsed the assembly of the Solar Cluster which is basically an association whose mission is to contribute to the development of own socio-economic sector.
 In this regard, it functions to form synergies between stakeholders of the green sector, both public and private actors in order to push the emergence of a competitive green industrial chain in Morocco.
 The Cluster plot – aims to develop skills and improve industrial capacity, facilitating the connection among the various players in the sector and has the support of distinguished international partners such as the ICC or the Giz.

 This methodology answers the two objectives.
 The first is to put up a Moroccan framework technology in the subject of solar energy through two strategic objectives such as the Photovoltaic and the CSP, and employ research excellence in the solar projects in Morocco to prop up and keep up industrial activity.